yamachang/academic-YC/content/authors/admin/_index.md

 - Visitors
 ---

 Yama (she/her/hers) graduated from Teachers College, Columbia University in 2020, with an M.A. in Clinical Psychology and a concentration in research methods.
-Her past research experiences at Columbia University Medical Center and Harvard University have fostered her passion in examining the mechanisms underlying the suicidal ideation, decision-making process, and suicide behaviors, especially among sexual and gender minority youth.
+Her past research experiences at Columbia University Medical Center and Harvard University have fostered her passion in examining the mechanisms underlying the minority stress, decision-making process, and suicide, especially among sexual and gender minority youth.

-Her main research interests include (1) applying data-driven and computational modeling approaches to provide a precise prediction of suicide risk; (2) studying the suicide risk among sexual and gender minority youth.
-Currently, Yama works with Dr. Katalin Szanto to study the cognitive deficit and the decision-making process of late-life suicide.
+Her main research interests include (1) applying data-driven and computational modeling approaches to provide a precise prediction of suicide risk; (2) studying the mechanisms linking minority stress and suicide.
+Currently, Yama works with Dr. Katalin Szanto to study the cognitive deficit and the decision-making process of suicide.
 In the future, Yama plans to pursue a Ph.D. in clinical psychology.